-- 15.(1) The Municipality may adopt, review or amend overlay zones for specific areas in the Municipality in accordance with section 16 to- - (a) give expression, in a planning context, to the local needs and values of the communities concerned; and - (b) promote particular types of development, urban form, landscape character, environmental features or heritage values. - (2) The Municipality must determine development parameters for each area of an overlay zone.
+- 17.(1) The Municipality may adopt, review or amend overlay zones for specific areas in the Municipality in accordance with the procedures stipulated in section 18 to- - (a) give expression, in a planning context, to the local needs and values of the communities concerned; and - (b) promote particular types of development, urban form, landscape character, environmental features or heritage values. - (2) The Municipality must determine development parameters for each area of an overlay zone.